andypicke/Springboard_DataScience/Capstone_1/data_wrangling.md

 - add fields yday, year, month?

 ## Holidays

-Data on US holidays was collected from ??, since I expect holidays to have a significant effect on Citibike usage.
+Data on US holidays will be collected from ??, since I expect holidays to have a significant effect on Citibike usage.

 ## Streaming citibike data

 Citibike also makes available streaming data on system status at <https://gbfs.citibikenyc.com/gbfs/en/station_status.json>.
 A script (read_citibike_streaming.py) was written to read this data, and a chron-job was set up to retrieve data every half hour.
 Data was saved to a sqlite3 database, and csv files were also saved locally.